pilegoblin/beanbot/README.md

 Beanbot is in very early stages and the code looks awful.
 Please view and use with caution.

-## TODO:
+## TODO

-- Handle all of the errors correctly (currently a mess and looks bad)
+- Make errors better and more descriptive
-- The bot currently just hard crashes if fed a bad url, need to fix that!